inaimathi/cl-notebook/README.md

 		- If it doesn't exist, start a new install in `~/.cl-notebook/quicklisp`
 	- What we want is a workflow where we transparently use the systems' existing `quicklisp` directory, if any, and create our own if one doesn't already exist (If they *have* a quicklisp folder, but re-configured `quicklisp` to store it somewhere other than the default, they'll have to similarly configure `cl-notebook`).
 - Put together better storage for charts
+	- Is this even possible?
+We could defer computation until display time, but some charts take longer to compute than I'd like.
+Storing the full HTML output is harder on disk use though.
+As in "noticeably"; the `BGG corpus charts` article weighs `80mb` on disk, and no other noebook has even cracked `2mb` yet.
 - Leave notebooks on disk; just figure out their names and load them on demand when opened.
 You might need to re-jig naming again as a result of this; the fact that a notebooks' human-readable name is kept INSIDE the notebook will fight you on it
 - Add cell dependencies (child cells get evaluated whenever the parent is evaluated)
 	- Really, what we want here is automatic resolution.
 When a cell is evaluated, see where its defined values are used, and re-evaluate any cells that apply.
 - Use `make-broadcast-stream` and some buffering-foo to send partial `*standard-output*` results from evaluations as they arrive.
 Replace them with evaluation results once those are available.
 - If there are no existing notebooks, we should write a default scratch book with some initial how-to instructions
-- We should go through history rather than just evaluating current cells in order (they may have initially been evaluated in a different order.
-Doing the general thing might be better all-round)
 - Get `buildapp` working properly with this
 	- Give the user a one-button interaction that turns a given notebook into a binary.

 ######## Front-end
 - Add an `Eval Book` option to the menu.
-This could either be implemented as a fresh server-side handler that does `eval-notebook!` thing, or as a purely front-end sequence of `POST` requests for each cell in sequence.
+This could either be implemented as a fresh server-side handler that does the `eval-notebook!` thing, or as a purely front-end sequence of `POST` requests for each cell in sequence.
 The async nature of the eval-cell feature might make the first one easier.
-- Need a keyboard-oriented way of jumping between cells
-	- C->/C-<
-	- Possibly replace C-[ and C-] (they fuck with indentation levels, which is handled automatically by the mode anyhow)
-- Similarly, keyboard-oriented way of moving cells up or down
 - Comment region
-- Really REALLY missing s-expression-based navigation.
-Basics implemented.
 - Things I still kinda want:
 	- transpose-sexp
 	- slurp-sexp (forward/backward)
 	- barf-sexp (forward/backward)
 - You're already customizing the commonlisp mode all to hell; just go the whole nine and put in the proper Lisp-specific labels instead of this `variable-3`/`string-2` shit.
 - Macroexpander (this'll need some back-end stuff too)
 	- When you macroexpand in a cell, it should pop up a macroexpander div with an editor that has the highlighted results